OpenDMA/opendma-spec/OpenDMA-Spec.md

 11. `opendma:DateTimeValue`, single value, DateTime, nullable
 12. `opendma:BlobValue`, single value, BLOB, nullable
 13. `opendma:ReferenceValue`, single value, Reference, nullable

+> Note:
+> Due to the reflection limitations (§6.1), the “ReferenceValue” property must only contain valid references.
+It must
+> only contain references to objects whose “Class” property contains a reference to a class info object that is or
+> extends (§8.4) the class info object referenced by the “ReferenceClass” property of the property info object (§9) it
+> is contained in.

 #### §12 Failure messages